 - Sildenafil (Revatio®) [20 mg 3x/d up to 80 mg 3x/d]; information

 Inhibition of the enzyme phosphodiesterase type-5 results in vasodilatation through the NO/cGMP pathway at sites expressing this enzyme, as it is the case for pulmonary vasculature.
 These treatments are administered orally.
-Tadalafil belongs to this class of molecules.
-It is sold in Switzerland but its indication is approved by Swissmedic only for the treatment of erectile dysfunction.
+A combination with a Stimulator of soluble guanylate cyclase is contraindicated due to the increased vasodilatation and risk of systemic hypotension.

-- Treprostinil (Remodulin®) [SC or IV 1-2 ng/kg/min, then according to tolerance]; information
+- Treprostinil (Remodulin®/Treprostinil Orpha®) [SC or IV 1-2 ng/kg/min, then according to tolerance]; information

 - Iloprost (Ilomedin®) [IV 0,5 ng/kg/min, then according to tolerance], Ventavis® [inhal.
 2,5-5 µg up to 6-9x/d]); information

 Prostacyclin is produced essentially by endothelial cells.
 In addition to a platelets antiaggregant activity, it causes vasodilatation and exerts cytoprotective and antiproliferative effects.